awsdocs/amazon-eks-user-guide/doc_source/what-is-eks.md

 ## Get started with Amazon EKS<a name="how-eks-works"></a>

-To create your first cluster and its associated resources, see [Getting started with Amazon EKS](getting-started.md)\.
+To create your first cluster and its associated resources, see [Get started with Amazon EKS](getting-started.md)\.
 In general, getting started with Amazon EKS involves the following steps\.

 1. **Create a cluster** – Start by creating your cluster using `eksctl`, AWS Management Console, AWS CLI, or one of the AWS SDKs\.